-10 Virginia529 monitors access and affordability performance through metrics and evaluations of each program.
-Virginia529 is currently hiring an Access Program Director to allocate more internal resources on the development and evaluation of its access and affordability partnerships most recently in January 2022.
-The program administrative fees provide most of the non-general fund revenues for the operations of Virginia529.
-As noted in the Report, because Virginia529 is the largest 529 program in the country, even small administrative fees generate substantial revenues which provide opportunities to advance financial and educational success.
+&lt;sup>10 Virginia529 monitors access and affordability performance through metrics and evaluations of each program.
+Virginia529 is currently hiring an Access Program Director to allocate more internal resources on the development and evaluation of its access and affordability partnerships added for two years and growth in the new TTP program is moderate as it is introduced to Virginians.